Garment3DGen: 3D Garment Stylization and Texture Generation: Methodology

-Aiming to preserve the structure and topology of the input base mesh while still allowing for image-base stylizations, we propose an approach which deforms \(M_{\text{in}}\) instead of generating a new geometry that would be hard to directly use in downstream tasks like reconstruction-based methods would do.
+In order to preserve the structure and topology of the input base mesh while enabling image-base stylizations, we propose an approach which deforms \(M_{\text{in}}\).
+In contrast, generating novel geometry using reconstruction-based methods would be hard to use directly in downstream tasks.
 Hence, inspired by Neural Jacobian Fields~\cite{aigerman2022neural}, we parameterize \(M_{\text{in}}\) using a set of per-triangle Jacobians which define a deformation.
 Following the same formulation, for simplicity we represent per-triangle Jacobians as matrices \(J_i \in R^{3x3}\) and solve a Poisson optimization problem to obtain the deformation map \(\Phi^*\) as the mapping with Jacobian matrices for each triangle that are closest to \(J_i\).
 More formally this is represented as: where \(\nabla(\Phi)\) denotes the Jacobian of \(\Phi\) at triangle \(t_i\), with \(|t_i|\) being the area of the triangle.
 We optimize the deformation mapping \(\Phi\) indirectly by optimizing the matrices \(J_i\) which define \(\Phi^*\).
 These Jacobians are initialized to identity matrices.
-With the Jacobian representation at hand, we optimize over the triangles of \(M_{\text{in}}\) by introducing a several losses each one of which addressing a specific issue.
+With the Jacobian representation at hand, we optimize over the triangles of \(M_{\text{in}}\) by introducing a several losses each addressing a specific issue.